Sinergia-Consortium-Precision-Mapping/tutorials/docs/BIDSorganization.md

 - For EEG

-## Convert MRI data to BIDS with heudiconv
+## An Example: Convert MRI data to BIDS with heudiconv

 Full heudiconv documentation: https://heudiconv.readthedocs.io/en/latest/